mjordan/islandora_rest_authen/README.md

 `curl -H "X-Authorization-User: resty:6f172401-a806-4b0a-920b-032cf3a06a56" "http://localhost:8000/islandora/rest/v1/object/book:16"`

-Note that the username/plaintext key pair is separated by a colon in the request.
+Note that the username/plaintext key pair is separated by a colon, not a pipe, in the request.
 If the encrypted version of the key in the header matches the encrypted key with the username, the user is authenticated and the request continues.
 If it doesn't match, the request is denied.

 ### User management